 Aysgarth Falls are triple drop waterfalls located on the River Ure.
-The waterfalls stretch over a mile long working its way down to mid-Wensleydale.
+The waterfalls stretch over a mile long, working their way down to mid-Wensleydale.

 Aysgarth Falls is featured in the film Robin Hood: Prince Of Thieves.
 We really enjoyed having plenty of time and space to explore the vast woodland and forest along with the falls.

 Aysgarth Falls Parking

-We found the access to the car park easy and it was easy to find on our route to Aysgarth Falls.
+We found the access to the car park easy, and it was easy to find on our route to Aysgarth Falls.
 Here we found many campers, vans and motorhomes parking due to the size of the vehicle and space they require.

-The second is the main car park for Aysgarth Falls, this is closer to the falls which has easy access to the paths leading in and out of the forest and to the falls themselves.
+The second is the main car park for Aysgarth Falls, which is closer to the falls and have easy access paths leading in and out of the forest and to the falls themselves.

 Aysgarth Falls Camping

 Aysgarth is a great place to head if you are looking to camp in the Yorkshire Dales.
-There is a dedicated campsite located opposite St Andrews Church owned by Aysgarth Hotel and Pub.
+There is a dedicated campsite located opposite St Andrews Church, owned by Aysgarth Hotel and Pub.
 The site itself has both spaces for caravans and motorhomes along with fields for tents.

 You can book via the website, going into the pub/hotel itself or by phone.
 The campsite is in a great location and perfect if you plan to spend much of your time wandering down by the riverside and watching the fantastic falls.

 As one of the more well known and visited waterfalls in the Yorkshire Dales, Aysgarth Falls are well looked after and laid out for visitors.
 With specialised parking nearer the falls along with a National Park information centre and public toilets, it was easy to see it was a major attraction for the area.